pyspeckit/pyspeckit/install_via_GitHub.rst

 You're good to go!

-To make changes:
+To make changes and generate a Pull request:

-To create a new branch, type
+Create a new branch:
   ``git checkout -b name_of_your_new_branch``
 This will automatically switch you to this new branch.
 Type ``git branch``